GoldenDelicios/block_rotator/README.md

 Settings can be changed using the `RotationConfig` scoreboard
 * DisablePillars: disables rotating wood, logs, and pillar blocks.
 * DisableRails: disables rotating all rails.
-* DisableRedstone: only disables rotating redstone components.
+* DisableRedstone: disables rotating redstone components.
+* DisableRods: disables flipping end rods.
-* DisableTerracotta: only disables rotating glazed terracotta.
+* DisableTerracotta: disables rotating glazed terracotta.
 * EnableDebug: spawns clouds tracking the path of the raycast functions, viewable by F3+B. Useful for debugging.

-Latest version: v1.3
+Version 1.4